Dual Diagnosis Treatment

 - Attention deficit hyperactivity disorder (ADHD).

-- Eating disorders, including anorexia nervosa, bulimia nervosa and binge eating disorder (BED).
+- Major eating disorders, including anorexia nervosa, bulimia nervosa and binge eating disorder (BED).

 - Mood disorders, including major depression, persistent depressive disorder, and bipolar disorder.